salmjak/DynamicSpawn/README.md

 - Rework spawn system to have limits per player instead of area.

        - 1) Cluster players using locality sensitive hashing.
-2) Listen to Pixelmons SpawnRequestEvent and approve or disapprove it based on spawnlocation and
+2) Listen to Pixelmons SpawnRequestEvent and approve or disapprove it based on spawnlocation and number of already spawned pokemon of that type.